learn-co-curriculum/phase-4-authorizing-requests-readme/README.md

   before_action :require_login
 ```

-This is a call to the ActionController class method `before_action`. `before_action` registers a [filter].
+This is a call to the ActionController class method `before_action`. `before_action` registers a filter.
 A filter is a method which runs before, after, or around, a controller's action.
-In this case, the filter runs before all DocumentsController actions, and kicks requests out with `403 Forbidden` unless they're logged in.
+In this case, the filter runs before all DocumentsController's actions, and kicks requests out with `403 Forbidden` unless they're logged in.

 ## Skipping filters for certain actions